nienbo/cache-buildkite-plugin/README.md

 For S3, Instead of sync thousands of files, It just creates a tarball before S3 operation then copy this tarball to s3 at one time.
 This will reduce both time and cost on AWS billing.

-Plus, In addition to tarball & rsync, we also do not re-create another tarball for same cache key if its already exists.
+Plus, In addition to tarball & rsync, we also do not re-create another tarball for same cache key if it's already exists.

 ## Restore & Save Caches